 The majority of these frameworks are directly related to water while others are connected indirectly and any improvement in the achievement of SDG6 results in having secondary effects on them.
 The on-going process of UN reform with SDGs country-oriented support, provides a greater opportunity for IHP through its national IHP committees and Chairs and Centres for more engagement at country and regional levels.

 IHP Vision

-The vision of IHP is a water secure world where people and institutions have adequate capacity and scientific knowledge for informed decisions on water management and governance to attain sustainable development and to build resilient societies.
+IHP envisions a water secure world where people and institutions have adequate capacity and scientifically based knowledge for informed decisions on water management and governance to attain sustainable development and to build resilient societies.